AleksanderRDL/P8-Aleks-Fork/Range_QDS/docs/query-driven-rework-progress.md

 Decision:
 - Codebase is ready for a checkpoint commit.
 - Remaining rework blockers after the save are learning-causality materiality and length preservation.

+## Checkpoint 4.83 — No-Length-Repair Causality Diagnostic

+Status: completed; diagnostic failed

+Goal:
+- Test whether the current query-free length-repair swaps are suppressing material learned-score causality.

+Changes:
+- No code changes.
+- Removed one aborted non-comparable artifact before rerunning with the same split geometry as Checkpoint 4.74.

+Tests:
+- Not run; this checkpoint was experiment-only.

+Experiment artifact:
+- path: `artifacts/results/query_driven_v2_checkpoint04_no_length_repair_causality_diag_c10_r05`
+- command: strict synthetic single-cell matching Checkpoint 4.74 scale/seed/workload, with `learned_segment_length_repair_fraction=0.0`.

+Key results:
+- MLQDS QueryUsefulV1: `0.1759846099523811`
+- uniform QueryUsefulV1: `0.14223795796380634`
+- Douglas-Peucker QueryUsefulV1: `0.16362459837911367`
+- length: `0.6790996203798462`
+- learned-controlled slot fraction: `0.8461538461538461`
+- gates passed: workload stability, support overlap, predictability, prior-predictive alignment, target diffusion, workload signature
+- gates failed: learning causality, global sanity
+- causality passed for shuffled scores, untrained model, prior-field-only, and segment-budget-head ablation.
+- causality failed for shuffled prior fields, no query-prior features, and no behavior head.

+Decision:
+- Reject no-repair as a candidate: it destroys global sanity and still does not pass learning causality.
+- Do not increase workload/caps for this blocker; the strict cell already has healthy workload scale.
+- Next checkpoint should target either score-protected length filling as a query-free selector diagnostic, or a model/prior-path change that makes train-derived priors materially affect retained masks without reintroducing harmful route density.

+## Checkpoint 4.84 — Discovery Log Hygiene

+Status: completed

+Goal:
+- Make sure relevant extra discoveries are preserved in log and summary outputs.

+Changes:
+- Added a current extra-discoveries section near the top of this log.
+- Promoted the material length-repair knob, score-protected length frontier conflict, and per-ship-cap naming issue into durable notes.

+Tests:
+- `git diff --check`

+Experiment artifact:
+- path: not generated
+- command: no probe was run; this was documentation hygiene.

+Key results:
+- Relevant extra discoveries are now recorded in this log instead of only in chat summaries.

+Decision:
+- Continue future checkpoints from the Checkpoint 4.74 candidate and keep extra discoveries in both progress-log updates and final summaries.